aws-samples/cloudmosaic-dotnet/Module5.md

   ![Application url](media/5-VSServicesView.png)

-## Deploying the web front-end project using the dotnet CLI
+## (Option 2) Deploying the web front-end project using the dotnet CLI

-The global Amazon.ECS.Tools package was installed in module 3 and we will re-use it's commands here to publish our web application to AWS Fargate.
+The global Amazon.ECS.Tools package was installed in module 3 and we will re-use its commands here to publish our web application to AWS Fargate.

 1. Open a command shell and cd to the *./Application/UI/CloudMosaic.FrontEnd* folder.
 1. Edit the *aws-ecs-tools-defaults.json* file to set the resources to be referenced during deployment.
 These resources were created by the CloudFormation stack you deployed to in module 2.
 In the example below you need to replace the values for the following keys: